Royal Mail Logo

 Royal Mail Logo 1974-1989

-In 1974, the emblem appeared in the form of a red rectangle with three elements.
+In 1974, the emblem appeared as a red rectangle with three elements.
 The right half was occupied by the yellow inscription “Royal Mail.”
-In the upper left corner was the crown of St. Edwards, symbolizing the sovereignty of the ruler.
+In the upper-left corner was the crown of St. Edward, symbolizing the ruler’s sovereignty.
 And right below it was the abbreviation “EIIR.”
-To those who don’t know about the existence of Royal Cypher, it might seem like a simple set of letters.
+To those who don’t know about the existence of the Royal Cypher, it might seem like a simple set of letters.
 This is an abbreviation for Queen Elizabeth II.
-The company has always used the initials of the reigning monarch to decorate its mailboxes.
-This tradition at some point moved to logos.
+The company has always used the reigning monarch’s initials to decorate its mailboxes.
+This tradition eventually moved to logos.

 1989 – 2001